eerimoq/systest/README.rst

 Test cases in a list are executed in serial and test cases in a tuple are executed in parallel in separate Python threads.

+This framework is created with production test in mind, trying to make it possible to minimize the test execution time by executing tests in parallel.
+The framework is *not* indended as a replacement for ``unittest``, but rather be a complement to it.

 Example usage
 =============